Elected to City Council April 2011, Scott Saunders has been a resident of Creve Coeur for more than 20 years.

 He received his B.S. from the University of Minnesota and his M.D. and Ph.D. degrees from Stanford Medical School, prior to completing his clinical training at Harvard Medical School and a research postdoctoral fellowship at M.I.T.

-Scott has been married to Steph for 31 years.
+Scott has been married to Steph for over 30 years.
 They have two children, Will and Julia.